Obarun/66/doc/66-troubleshooting.md

 ## My service won't start

 - **Is the scandir running?** `start` needs a live [scandir](66-scandir.html).
-  It is normally brought up by your `boot-user@<user>` service at boot, but if yours is not, run `66 scandir start` (idempotent: it returns at once if one is already up, otherwise it launches the supervisor in the foreground — background it with `&` or use a dedicated terminal).
+  It is normally brought up by `66-userd` at boot, but if yours is not, run `66 scandir start` (idempotent: it returns at once if one is already up, otherwise it launches the supervisor in the foreground — background it with `&` or use a dedicated terminal).
 For root, the boot scandir is normally already up.